 What is family law mediation?

-What is involved in family law meditation?
+What is involved in family law mediation?

 If you choose family law mediation, you and your spouse will meet with a neutral third party who will help you resolve your custody, property and support issues.